Heloise: Exchange with Abelard

-Lost love letters rediscovered
+Epistolae Duorum Amantium

-Post 1974, Ewald Konsgen suggested and Constant Mews and others have argued that an anonymous series of letters, the Epistolae Duorum Amantium, were in fact written by Héloïse and Abelard during their initial romance (and, thus, before the later and more broadly known series of letters).
-These letters represent a significant expansion to the corpus of surviving writing by Héloïse, and thus open several new directions for further scholarship.
+In 1974, Ewald Könsgen first suggested that an anonymous series of letters, the Epistolae Duorum Amantium, were in fact written by Héloïse and Abelard during their initial romance (and, thus, before the later and more broadly known series of letters).
+In the 1990s, Constant Mews and others began making similar arguments.
+If they are genuine, these letters would represent a significant expansion to the corpus of surviving writing by Héloïse, and thus open several new directions for further scholarship.

 However, because the second set of letters is anonymous, and attribution "is of necessity based on circumstantial rather than on absolute evidence," their authorship is still a subject of debate and discussion.
-Recently, Rüdiger Schnell has argued that a close reading reveals the letters as parody, ridiculing their supposed authors by characterizing the male writer as boastful and macho, while simultaneously humiliating himself in pursuit of his correspondent, and the female writer, ostensibly an exemplar of ideal love, as a seeker of sexual pleasure under the cover of religious vocabulary.
+The majority of scholars has come to reject the idea that this second set of 113 anonymous letters was written by Heloise and Abelard, although the same scholars usually hold the first set of 15 letters to be authentic.